GuevaraLexus/GuevaraLexus/README.md

 # 👋 Hi, I'm Lexus Guevara!

 Welcome to my GitHub profile!
-I'm a passionate and dedicated software developer currently studying at the University of Caloocan City.
+I'm a passionate and dedicated software developer from University of Caloocan City.
 I enjoy building web and mobile applications using modern technologies, and I love exploring new ways to solve real-world problems through software development.

 ---